mre/srcco.de/posts/docker-with-ipv6-and-resource-isolation.rst

 * The Pequod agent gives me better resource isolation than the default ``docker run``.
 * I finally configured my public /64 IPv6 subnet :-)

+What are the downsides?

+* Using CherryPy was only a "quick-and-dirty" choice to serve static HTML, the performance is by far not optimal.
+* Running the Pequod Cluster Agent without the Pequod core components provides reduced availability.
+  E.g. the Service Scheduler would restart instances in a regular Pequod cluster as soon as they die.
+* The setup is overly complex for this tiny static blog site.

 You can find some more information about Pequod in the `Pequod Documentation`_.